Pharmacy in your pocket

 About 150 pharmacies are using a storage robot that transfers delivered medicine packages to the storage, keeps the storage in order and delivers the customer’s medicine to the prescription submission desk.

 Virtual shelves are already being tested, as well.
-They replace the traditional pharmacy shelf with a large digital screen that is connected to the storage robot.
+They replace the traditional pharmacy shelf with a large digital screen that is connected to the automated dispensing system.

 Medicine information has been digitalised practically completely, and pharmacy software programs utilise it in many ways to ensure medication safety.
 For example, if the customer purchases a medicine that has a known adverse combination effect with a previously purchased medicine, the program will provide a warning about it.